In regard to energy efficiency, do Energy Star certified appliances really save money?

 When you shift to energy-efficient home appliances, you can save hundreds of dollars month after month on your electric bills.
 It may be a small saving from each energy-efficient appliance, but they will last for around from 10 to 20 years.
 Therefore, consider both the unit price and energy consumption when choosing which brand and model to purchase.
 Generally, you will save money by replacing your old appliances with the more expensive and more energy-efficient models.

+So to the question “do energy star appliances really save money?”, the answer is yes.
 Talk to our team at 5 Star Appliance Repair to learn more about energy-efficient models.
 Get the best recommendation you need to monitor your usage of your appliances and replace them with energy efficient units when necessary.